imshuffling/contentful-image-path-from-asset/README.md

-# Contentful Image Path from a URL asset field
+# A Simple Contentful App to generate a URL path from a asset field.

-A Simple Contentful App to generate a URL path from a asset field.
+This is an example usecase if a FE client cannot handle nested queries using the delivery API.

 https://user-images.githubusercontent.com/739061/115303286-5a0f9a80-a15b-11eb-8232-c057a5b3ea35.mov